 It’s common for MacBooks to get hot when running heavy workloads, such as exporting high-definition video footage.
 But what about MacBook chargers?
-Do they get hot as well, or should you be worried that something is wrong with your charger?
+They can get hot as well.
+Should you be worried that something is wrong with your charger?

 How Hot Is Too Hot?

-All chargers become warmer when doing what they’re designed to do: charging a battery, so a temperature increase of a few degrees isn’t something you should worry about.
+All chargers become warmer when charging a battery, so a temperature increase of a few degrees isn’t something you should worry about.

 You should start to worry when the charger becomes uncomfortable to hold firmly in the hand.

 Why?
-Because the inside temperature will always be much higher than the outside temperature.
-If it gets too hot, the electronic components inside may fail and a short circuit may occur and potentially cause a fire.
+Because the temperature inside the charger will always be much higher than the room temperature.
+If it gets too hot, the electronic components inside may fail, causing a short circuit and potentially starting a fire.

 Why Do MacBook Chargers Overheat?

 MacBook chargers may overheat for many different reasons.
-Let’s take a closer look at the most common ones.
+Let’s take a close look at the most common ones.

-MacBooks are notorious for being picky when it comes to chargers.
+MacBooks are notorious for being very selective when it comes to chargers.
 Even working third-party chargers from non-reputable manufacturers have caused MacBook users issues, such as producing too much heat when charging.

-A faulty charger that has suffered mechanical damage or whose internal components have failed can start overheating and eventually burst into flames, so it goes without saying that it should be replaced immediately.
+A faulty charger that has suffered mechanical damage or whose internal components have failed can start overheating and eventually burst into flames.
+It should be replaced immediately.

 A faulty battery is another possible cause of overheating.
-Old batteries do overwork the charger.
-It does work harder than it should to push electric power into the cells of the battery.
+Old batteries can overwork the charger.
+An older battery may make the charger work harder to deliver power to the battery cells.
 This, in turn, makes the charger overheat.

 - Open the Apple menu.